-Creative Expression as Therapy for TBI: A case for art-based interventions
+Creative Expression as Therapy for TBI

 December 18, 2024

-When recovering from a traumatic brain injury (TBI) Cognitive Behavioural Therapy (CBT) is the mostly widely used intervention, but for some people, talk therapy can feel overwhelming—especially when cognitive fatigue, memory challenges, and emotional frustration are part of the picture.
+When recovering from a traumatic brain injury (TBI) Cognitive Behavioural Therapy (CBT) is the mostly widely used intervention, but for some people, talk therapy can feel overwhelming, especially when cognitive fatigue, memory challenges, and emotional frustration are part of the picture.
 Could creative expression help?

 To explore this I thought I'd share a case study.

-Reduced Cognitive Load
+1. Reduced Cognitive Load

-Emotional Safety
+2. Emotional Safety

-Improved Focus Through Structure
+3. Improved Focus Through Structure

-Engagement of the Reward System
+4. Activation of the Reward System

 Some of my readings: